wortell-smart-learning/ssis-training/lab01/Exercise 2/Lab 1 Exercise 2.md

 ## Steps

 ### Open solution
-1. Open solution "Lab 01 Exercise 2" (or continue where you left off after exercise 1)
+1. Open solution "Lab 01 Exercise 2 start" from the "Start" folder (or continue where you left off after exercise 1)

 Although we already verified that the package "Load_dimProductCategory.dtsx" worked in exercise 1, we also saw that:

 * Columns "SpanishProductCategoryName"  and "FrenchProductCategoryName" were empty
-* The package always adds all rows available in source, regardless what data is already in `DimProductCategory`.
+* The package always adds all rows available in source, regardless what data is already in `Dim_ProductCategory`.

 In this exercise, we will add a control flow task to truncate the table DimProductCategory prior to loading the rows - effectively a "refresh" operation.

 ### Add a Control Flow task to empty a table before loading it

-2. *Open Load_dimStore.dtsx* (if not already opened)
+2. *Open Load_dimProductCategory.dtsx* (if not already opened)
 3. Switch to the Control Flow
 4. Add an *"Execute SQL Task"* by dragging the corresponding task from the *SSIS Toolbox* to the *Control Flow Canvas*.